Rural Project Examples: Philanthropy

 - Need: To help Missouri organizations secure funding to improve health outcomes.

-- Intervention: MoCAP provides free grant writing services and technical assistance to eligible organizations in its 84-county service area.
+- Intervention: MoCAP provides free grant writing services and technical assistance for federal/national funding opportunities to eligible organizations in its 84-county service area.

 Healthy Places NC

-- Need: Due to systemic issues and historic lack of investment, people living in under-resourced rural communities in North Carolina have poorer health than those living in urban areas.
+- Need: Due to systemic issues and historic lack of investment, people living in under-resourced rural communities in North Carolina– especially people of color– have poorer health than those living in urban areas.

-- Intervention: Funded by the Kate B. Reynolds Charitable Trust, Healthy Places NC is investing $100 million over 10 years in rural North Carolina counties to improve residents' health.
+- Intervention: Funded by the Kate B. Reynolds Charitable Trust, Healthy Places NC invested $100 million over 10 years in rural North Carolina counties to improve residents' health.

 Collaborative Approaches to Well-Being in Rural Communities